 In total, the study included 5,498 young people.
-Youth who entered the RCA track received up to 250 euros (around US$340) per month for participating in the job placement program.
+Youth who entered the RCA track received up to EUR 250 (around US$340) per month for participating in the job placement program.
 The stipend size declined as youth earned money from work and phased out completely if the participant attained a full-time job earning at least minimum wage.

 Results and policy lessons

 The conditional monthly stipend increased participation rates in the job placement program but did not improve participants’ job search efforts or ultimate job prospects.
 In the short run, stipends had a negative impact on employment.